 These two are two general sources of moisture in any commercial kitchen.
 One source is from the activities in the room, meaning the humidity generated by the activity of liquid spills, cleanup, and dishwashing routines or cooking.
 Can cause wetness and condensation on the floor surface.
 The other source is a site conditional called ‘moisture vapor transmission, stemming either from the concrete or the soil underneath the slab.
 In both cases, moisture may cause premature deterioration of concrete substrate and floor covering.

-There are many types of commercial kitchen floor coverings in the market that offer good benefits.
-If you make sure to consider all the 5 considerations for commercial kitchen flooring, you will end up with the best choice of concrete protection for both existing and new commercial kitchens.
+Many commercial kitchen floor coverings in the market offer good benefits.
+If you make sure to consider all the five considerations for commercial kitchen flooring, you will end up with the best choice of concrete protection for both existing and new commercial kitchens.